Equivariant non-archimedean Arakelov theory of toric varieties: Equivariant Chow groups of toric schemes

 is flat.
 With this, we use the ``equivariant flattening technique'' (see \cite[Theorem 8]{TV}) to extend the above diagram to

-where $h$ is flat and $g$ is an equivariant $U$-admissible blow up, i.e. $g$ is a morphism of $\T_S$-schemes given as a blow up along a $\T_S$-stable closed subscheme $Z$ with $Z \cap U = \emptyset$.
-In particular, $f(V)'$ is integral and $g$ is a birational and projective morphism of $\T_S$-schemes.
+where $h$ is an equivariant and flat morphism of $\T_S$-schemes, and $g$ an equivariant $U$-admissible blow up, i.e. $g$ is an equivariant morphism of $\T_S$-schemes given as a blow up along a $\T_S$-stable closed subscheme $Z$ with $Z \cap U = \emptyset$.
+In particular, $W$ is integral and $g$ is an equivariant, birational and projective morphism of $\T_S$-schemes.